spbrhs07/Dart-Board-Light/README.md

   -   Wall Spacer x8
 - Wall Spacer Peg x8

 You will also need to print 4 centering pegs.
+These are used after the frame is assmbled.
+Place two pegs opposite of each other so that strings can be tied to them allowing you to find the center of the fixture.
+Where the strings cross is the center.
+The fixture can be held into place while the first screws are put into the wall.

 The following list of hardware will also be required: